Skip to main content

 Information, resources, and educational outcomes for foster youth students.

 Students in foster care represent one of the most vulnerable and academically at-risk student groups enrolled in California schools.
-The California Department of Education (CDE) monitors the educational outcomes for foster youth and partners with multiple state agencies and non-profit organizations to ensure these students receive the supports and services they need.
+The California Department of Education (CDE) monitors the educational outcomes for foster youth and engages with multiple state agencies and non-profit organizations to ensure these students receive the supports and services they need.
 This web page provides information and resources related to foster youth in schools.
 Select one of the tabs below to access information on foster youth definitions or educational data and outcomes, among other resources, to learn more about the needs of these students and some of the different ways CDE is working to support counties, school districts, and schools to meet these needs.

 Foster Youth Definitions